trifork/TPA-Gradle-Plugin/README.md

 ##Info tasks

-You can use the tpaInfo (or any variant version of it) to learn about the current situation of TPA deployments.
+You can use a tpaInfo variant task to learn about the current situation of TPA deployments.
 An example of running a current task for the 'release' build:

 ```
 ~/$ gradle tpaInfoRelease